sky-big/fdocker/README.md

 # Introduction

-fdocker is a simplified version docker by self
+fdocker is a container runc implementation in go

 # QuickStart